 Our students will learn to be knowledgeable consumers of information and to analyze situations from different vantage points, taking into account key stakeholder groups.
 We will provide our students with tools and skills to develop and maintain relationships that create opportunities for their careers and their organizations.
 We are committed to providing leadership to our college, our campus and our community, and we thrive when merging theory and practice.

-All Lower Division program advisement is through the College Student Services Center.
+All Lower Division program advisement is through the David Nazarian College of Business and Economics Student Services Center/EOP.
 Upper Division students who are currently enrolled in or have completed BUS 302/L are encouraged to seek advisement through Upper Division mentors from the department of their major.

 The Management program prepares students for responsible positions in a wide variety of fields and organizations.
 These include:

 - Management in many settings, including manufacturing, operations, projects, R&D, services, retail, private sector, public sector and not-for-profits.